TheLawrus/CTG-S24-Software-Deliverable/task_1/README.md

   - Volume
   - Adjusted Close
 - The data for each ticker is saved as a CSV file in `data/` such that each row is a date containing the above data for that day
+- For days where the market was closed, I filled in the previous day's valiues to ensure that dates were continuous in the CSV file

 ## Issues Encountered